pparasuram/special-topics-labs-quality/README.md

     1. Note that the URL for the Google Cloud homepage is "https://cloud.google.com".
 You can find the "Blog" link at the bottom of the page.
     1. There are various ways to [find HTML elements](https://www.seleniumhq.org/docs/03_webdriver.jsp) using Selenium WebDriver.
 Some are more stable than others.
 Read through the `Locating UI Elements` section of the referenced link and consider the tradeoffs of the various methods.
 Can you think of any troubles you might have if you weren't on the Google Cloud dev team but were trying to maintain a rich e2e test suite building off of what you're doing in this lab?
     1. Whatever method you use to find the link to the Google Cloud Blog page, you will need to [follow the link](https://stackoverflow.com/questions/19060806/click-on-hyperlink-using-selenium-webdriver).
+    1. You can verify you are on the Google Cloud Blog page a couple ways.
+The easiest is probably to use `String url = driver.getCurrentUrl();` and verify that `url` is the URL for Google Cloud Blog ("https://cloud.google.com/blog/").
+Alternatively, you can look for an element on that page that guarantees you're on the cloud blog page (e.g. the "Blog" text in the header.
     1. I suggest you add a new feature file (e.g. `google-cloud.feature`) and a new step definition java class (e.g. `GoogleCloudSteps.java`).

 ## Hints